 You have been diagnosed with deep vein thrombosis (DVT).
 You have a blood clot in a deep vein.
 Hospital and home treatment for DVT include medications to keep the clot from growing.
 Here are guidelines for home care and lifestyle changes to reduce your risk of future blood clots.

 Take your medications exactly as directed.
 Don’t skip doses.
 Your medications will thin your blood and help prevent new clots.

 Keep your appointments for lab tests.
-It is important for your doctor to monitor your INR (International Normalized Ratio).
-This is a simple blood test.
+It is important for your doctor to monitor your INR (International Normalized Ratio) on a regular basis.

 Avoid sitting, standing, or lying down for long periods without moving your legs and feet.

 When traveling by car, make frequent stops to get out and move around.

 On long airplane, train, or bus rides, get up and move around when possible.